Graduate Student Policy Seminar

 Event will be held virtually

-The Council for Public Policy in Higher Education (CPPHE) Graduate Student Policy Seminar provides graduate students with opportunities to interact with researchers and policymakers who are knowledgeable about critical public policy issues related to higher education.
+Graduate Student Policy Seminar, presented by the ASHE Council for Public Policy in Higher Education (CPPHE), provides graduate students with opportunities to interact with researchers and policymakers who are knowledgeable about critical public policy issues related to higher education.
 The seminar also offers participants an opportunity to engage other advanced graduate students with similar interests and ambitions from universities across the nation.

 Who should attend